dojo/docs/dojox/grid.rst

                 // "selectedItem" within the following function:
                 dojo.forEach(items, function(selectedItem) {
                     if(selectedItem !== null) {
-                        store3.deleteItem(selectedItem);
+                        // Delete the item from the data store: store3.deleteItem(selectedItem);
                     } // end if
                 }); // end forEach